One-Sentence Summary

 Tools

-- Designated for disassembly or have an independent module for disassembly
+- Designed for disassembly or include an independent disassembly module

-- Have unique strategies that are not fully covered by other tools.
+- Use strategies that are not fully covered by other tools

 Evaluation